Quick Stats

 - Discriminatory activities

-- Landscaping or small business operations (for beautification programs)
+- Landscaping or small business operations (for beautification programmes)

-- Direct applications from individuals or community organizations for fiscal sponsorship (they only fiscally sponsor City agencies)
+- Direct applications from individuals or community organisations for fiscal sponsorship (they only fiscally sponsor City agencies)

 Governance and Leadership

 President & CEO: HyeSook Chung - Joined in 2019 with background in social work and philanthropy.
-Under her leadership, the operating budget grew by 400% and the organization managed over 100 projects.
+Under her leadership, the organisation has expanded to manage over 100 projects.

 Key Staff: